 - Flaky Sea Salt like Maldon salt

-How to Dehydrate Strawberries in Air Fryer
+How to Bake Apples in the Air Fryer

 Follow the step-by-step directions below to make this recipe.